sungjuGit/svgp-kan/README.md

 * **Universal:** The RBF kernel can adapt to learn periodic, linear, or complex non-linear functions.

 ## Citation
-If you use this code, please cite our arXiv manuscript: Y. S. Ju (2025).
+If you use this code or any modified versions (or perhas even get some inspirations), please cite our arXiv manuscript: Y. S. Ju (2025).
 Scalable and Interpretable Scientific Discovery via Sparse Variational Gaussian Process Kolmogorov-Arnold Networks.

 ## Quick Start